Your IP address is:

 • What's the difference between a public and a private IP address?

 A typical home or office network has a single public IP address.
-It's provided by the ISP, and the network's router or modem uses it to communicate with other devices connected to the internet.
+It's provided by the internet service provider (ISP), and the network router/modem uses it to communicate with other devices connected to the internet.

 • Can an IP address pinpoint my location?